letan127/drawback/README.md

 - Colors - Can draw in red, blue, black, green, brown
 - Clear - Removes all marks from the canvas
 - Undo - Removes the last stroke done on the canvas
 - Eraser - Will draw white on the canvas
 - Pens - Has different size pen widths

+## Sources
+- `W3` for its great front-end tutorials
+- `AwwApp` for inspiration